 CAT also has several offsite adoption locations throughout the Portland area.

-To see when our shelter is open, please visit the Contact Us page.
-Note that spay/neuter and other hospital appointments may be scheduled outside shelter hours.
+To see when CAT’s shelter is open, please visit the Contact Us page.

-It can be scary when your cat has gone missing.
-Please click here for helpful advice, tips, and resources to help you find your cat.
+It can be scary when your cat has gone missing, but don’t lose hope!
+Displaced, stressed cats often hide in silence for an average of 10 days to two weeks, depending on personality and whether they are indoor-only or regularly go outdoors.
+Get lost cat advice, tips, and resources to help you find your cat.

 CAT takes in cats and kittens based not only on whether we have space, but on whether we can meet the needs of the individual cat.
 We manage our admissions based on our capacity to provide care for cats—we work hard to bring in only cats for whom we can find homes and who will do well during their time with us.
 As a private nonprofit, we must balance the needs of the community and the needs of the cats in our care, while being good stewards of the money voluntarily donated to us.